juliadungu/tianjig_explotion_2015_RSOSINT_smoke_plume_analysis/README.md

 The following morning, NASA's **Terra/MODIS** instrument observed a dark smoke plume over the Bohai Sea at **02:30 UTC on 13 August**.
 NASA reports that **Aqua/MODIS** observed the plume again **about three hours later**, after it had moved southeast.

-The investigation combines the timestamped Himawari-8 observations with NASA Terra and Aqua imagery to reconstruct the satellite-observed aftermath.
-The NASA images are then used to estimate how far the visible smoke plume shifted between the two later observations.
+The investigation combines timestamped Himawari-8 observations with NASA Terra and Aqua imagery to reconstruct the satellite-observed aftermath.

 This investigation asks: